nylas/nylas-mail/docs/Database.md

 ## Declaring Models

-In Nylas Mail, Models are thin wrappers around data with a particular schema.
+In N1, Models are thin wrappers around data with a particular schema.
 Each {Model} class declares a set of attributes that define the object's data.
 For example:

 ```coffee
 class Example extends Model